crossplane/crossplane/design/design-doc-template-stacks-experience.md

       # for the CRD fields, using the standard Kubernetes mechanism for
       # specifying CRD field default values.
       resources:
-        # These are individual files which will be rendered.
+        # Each list item is a folder of files which will be rendered.
-        - templates/kubernetescluster.yaml
-        - templates/mysqlinstance.yaml
-        - tempaltes/kubernetesapplication.yaml
+        - wordpress
 EOF
 ```

 The `stack.yaml` should be in the build root of the repository.
 For most
 single-stack repositories, this means the root of the repository.

+For some realistic samples, see the [helm engine
+example][helm-engine-example] or the [quick start
+example][quick-start-example] in the template stack experience
+repository.

 ### Specifying default values